Christianity in India: William Carey and the Baptists

 In 1793, William Carey, an English Baptist Minister, came to India as a missionary but also as a man of learning in economics, medicine and botany.
 He worked in Serampore, Calcutta, and other places.
 He translated the Bible into Bengali, Sanskrit, and numerous other languages and dialects.
 He worked in India despite the hostility of the British East India Company until his death in 1834.
 Carey and his colleagues, Joshua Marshman and William Ward, blended science, Christianity, and constructive Orientalism in their work at the Danish settlement of Serampore, near Calcutta.
-Carey saw the dissemination of European science and Christianity as mutually supportive and equally important civilizing missions.
+Carey saw the dissemination of European science and Christianity as mutually supportive and equally important civilising missions.
 He also supported a revival of Sanskrit science.
 Carey played a key role in the establishment of the Agricultural Society of India.
 Ward, beginning in 1806, published important commentaries on ancient Hindu medical and astronomy texts.
-In 1818 Carey and his fellow missionaries founded Serampore College to nurture a uniquely Indian variety of European science.
+In 1818, Carey and his fellow missionaries founded Serampore College to nurture a uniquely Indian variety of European science.